 - 1) Identify fish passage barriers for adults and methods to surmount them (barrier removal, fish ladder, trap and haul) - 2) Use Forward Looking Infrared (FLIR) videography to assess summer temperatures during critical periods, throughout the segments where adult salmon and steelhead oversummer, and juvenile salmon and steelhead parr rear during summer - 3) If temperatures are suitable, use a combination of GIS, regular color videography (done at the same time as FLIR), and on-the-ground surveys to make a continuous assessment of spawning and rearing habitat throughout the tributaries.
 If temperatures are suitable, then more focus can occur on habitat, but also with a simpler logic than in the proposal, such as: - a.
 Determine through literature and expert opinion what large-scale features of habitat salmon and steelhead use at critical life stages (adults, age-0, age-1 and older) during key seasons (summer, winter) - b.
 Determine which geomorphic or mesohabitat features (e.g., pools) provide this habitat - c.
-Determine how to measure surrogates of these features using GIS, or simply measure them using low-elevation flights (color videography) or on the ground (see below) - 4) Identify fish passage barriers for outmigrating smolts, and methods to surmount them about the four limiting factors above, which could quickly be summarized and used in this project.
+Determine how to measure surrogates of these features using GIS, or simply measure them using low-elevation flights (color videography) or on the ground (see below) - 4) Identify fish passage barriers for outmigrating smolts, and methods to surmount them mid-Columbia steelhead ESU assessments.
+The ISRP felt that much is probably already known about the four limiting factors above, which could quickly be summarized and used in this project.